plotdb/block/README.md

 `block.class` is a factory for generating block instances.
 It parses the code of a block based on the block specification and convert them into clonable code, preparing for generating `block.instance` objects on demand.

-`block.class` provides following APIs:

- - `constructor(opt)` with following options:
+We usually don't have to create a `block.class` instance manually since `block.manager` does this for us, however to manually create one:

+    cls = new block.class( ... );

+#### constructor options

  - `manager`: default block manager for this class. mandatory
  - `name`: block name. mandatory.
  - `version`: block version. mandatory.
  - `path`: block path. optional. `index.html` if omitted.
  - `code`: use to create DOM / style / internal object. it can be one of following:
    - a function. should return either html code or object; returned value will be parsed by corresponding rules.
    - a string, providing HTML code. structure of HTML should follow the definition of a block.
    - an object, containing `dom`, `style` and `script` members.
      - `dom`: HTML code string, or a function returning HTML code string.
      - `style`: should be string for CSS.
      - `script`: function, object or string of code, for interface of the internal object by:
        - function: return the interface.
        - object: as the interface.
        - string: evaled to the interface, or a function which return the interface.
        - for detail of the "interface", see "interface of the internal object" section below.
-   - `root`: root of a DOM tree. use to create internal dom tree if provided.
-Overwrite code.
+ - `root`: optional. root of a DOM tree representing the block HTML code.
+Overwrite `code`.

+#### APIs

  - `create(opt)`: create a `block.instance` based on this object. options:
    - `data`: instance data
-   - `root`: optional. if provided, attach created instance to `root`, and if provided, before `before`.
-   - `before`: optional. as `root`
+   - `root` and `before`: parameters passed to `attach`.
+     - instance will and only will be attached automatically if `root` is provided.
  - `context()`: get library context corresponding to this block.
  - `i18n(text)`: return translated text based on the current context.

-and following private members:
+Additional, here are the private members:

  - `name`: name of this block.
  - `version`: version of this block.